-All bidders bid on their own account.
-Operators, including business groupings of operators, accounted for about 45% of the total auctioned volume during the reporting period (see Graph 6).
+During the reporting period almost all bidders bid on their own account with only about 0.1% of the bid volume being submitted by intermediaries on behalf of a client.
+Operators, including business groupings of operators, accounted for about 48% of the total auctioned volume during the reporting period (see Graph 6).

-Investment firms, including persons exempt, accounted for almost 23% of the total auctioned volume during the reporting period.
+Investment firms, including persons exempt, accounted for almost 22% of the total auctioned volume during the reporting period.

-Credit institutions accounted for about 32% of the total auctioned volume during the reporting period.
+Credit institutions accounted for about 30% of the total auctioned volume during the reporting period.

-Overall, compared to the previous month, the share of the operators increased with about 8%, whereas the share of investment firms, including persons exempt, decreased with about 10% and the share of the credit institutions increased by about 2%.
+Compared to the previous month, the share of the operators increased with about 3%, whereas the share of investment firms, including persons exempt, decreased with about 0.5 % and the share of the credit institutions decreased with about 2.5 %.
 For individual auctions, the fluctuations of these shares are relatively significant, though.